rickyhurtado/git-process-cheatsheet/README.md

     git pull origin master
     git checkout -b new_working_branch (use underscore as separator for consistency)

+  Take note that there are circumstances that you need to branch out from an existing feature branch (finished but still in the pull requests page) instead from the master branch.
+This happens because there might be some feature of that branch that you need instead of recreating them again.

 #### Rebasing a Working Branch
   If there are changes that are not included in the commits, stash them.